Rage and the Politics of Power

 Relationship

 What would the relationship between Infinite Consciousness within be with the external manifestations of thought, feeling, need, and behavior look like?
 This is an important question.
 Our first gods were our parents, and they were the embodiment for us, as small children, of what is good and loving, and yet, how they related to us was very often everything but loving or authentic to their own state of being.
 Most of us reach adulthood confused about what love is.
-We, in fact, have no idea how to relate to our own inner experiences with anything other than what was given to us in relationship and what we received from our parents.
+We, in fact, have no idea how to relate to our own inner experiences other than through what was given to us in relationship and what we received from our parents.
 We call punishment and reward love.
 We call helping and controlling love.
 We call it interfering and advise giving love.
 We call gossiping about others and eliciting alliances against others loving.
 We harass, judge, and criticize, “for our own good and the good of others.”
 We do not even know how to be empathetic to ourselves, let alone loving, because we have never been taught to honor and respect our own feelings, needs, and thoughts.
 The very first step in learning to have an empathic relationship with ourselves is:

 To listen, observe, notice, enquire, and show interest in what is happening within ourselves.